swagatmitra-b/swagatmitra-b/README.md

 ### About Me 🙋‍♂️ :

-##### *I'm currently a sophomore at the National Institute of Technology Silchar.
+##### *I'm a freshman at the National Institute of Technology Silchar.
 I'm interested in Web Development, Machine Learning and the IoT domain.
-I love learning and contributing to open source.
+I love learning about computers and electronics and I'm really looking forward to making significant open source contributions.
 You're always welcome to reach out to me.*
 ---
 ### Connect with Me 🐬: